cokeBeer/me/README.md

 ```
 Next time, `me` will get the ip from file.
 You can use `-f` option to make `me` query again, and use `-d` option to see debug information when occur errors.

+## Warning
+Don't use it when you are using a proxy.